allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 * Now published and available to Amazon Alexa users!
 Just go to to your Alexa app and search Skills for 'tic tac toe' or 'noughts and crosses' by Catherine Gleeson.

-* A simple Alexa skill written in JavaScript.
+* An Alexa skill written in JavaScript, TDDed using Jasmine.

 * Enables the user to play a game of Tic-Tac-Toe with Alexa.